Tonyguo0/CITS3403-Project-2/README.md

 then use
-pip install -r requirements.txt to grab all the required packages for running the program
+pip install -r requirements.txt to grab all the required packages for running the flask web application in the virtual environment